Nebraska Wage Garnishment Laws

 The Short Version

 In Nebraska, a creditor with a money judgment can garnish wages, but the ceiling depends on the debtor’s family status.
 Neb.
 Rev. Stat.
-25-1558 caps garnishment at the lesser of twenty-five percent of disposable earnings or the amount by which weekly disposable earnings exceed thirty times the federal minimum wage, and it drops that ceiling to just fifteen percent when the debtor is the head of a family.
+25-1558(1) caps the garnishable part of a workweek’s disposable earnings at the lesser of three amounts: twenty-five percent of disposable earnings, the amount by which those earnings exceed thirty times the federal minimum hourly wage prescribed by 29 U.S.C.
+206(a)(1), or fifteen percent of disposable earnings if the debtor is the head of a family.
 Disposable earnings means take-home after legally required withholding, not gross pay.
+The reduction is not something the debtor applies for: subsection (3) says the exemptions are granted to anyone entitled to them “without any further proceedings,” and Neb.
+Rev. Stat.
+25-1056(1) makes the employer pay the exempt earnings straight through to the worker.
+Once the court turns the garnishment into a continuing lien it runs ninety days, is extendable once inside a fifteen-day window, and is the only such lien that can be in effect against that paycheck.
 Child support, spousal support, bankruptcy orders, and certain tax debts fall outside these caps and can reach far more.
 None of it works, though, until the creditor knows the debtor’s current employer and serves the right garnishee.
 That locate is the part this firm handles: as a public-records research firm, we confirm where a Nebraska debtor works, typically within 24 hours, so the writ lands on a live payroll instead of a former one.

 Watch: Nebraska Garnishment Basics